keobrien/cw-grunt-init/README.md

 Now that you have that in place, setting up new projects will be much easier.

-Grab your theme directory from pion, using whatever method you wish.
+Grab your theme directory from the dev server, using whatever method you wish.
 I'm a fan of gitsync, so I'm going to assume you have that up and running.
 I'd add node_modules to your gitsync ignore list going forward as well.

 cd into your themes directory.
 Once at the top level. run the following commands.